elys911/TQRE/README.md

 ## What is TQRE?

-TQRE is not merely a formula —
+TQRE is not merely a formula,
 it's an attempt to **capture transformation through intention**,
 to map how systems don't just react, but resonate.